 - Getting currency

-Some of the major banks in Colombo don’t accept foreign debit cards, so don’t wait until you get downtown or to a small countryside village before looking for an ATM.
-They have a currency exchange at the airport.
-And any major US bank can order rupees for you in advance of your trip.
+Some of the major banks in Colombo don’t accept foreign debit cards, so finding an ATM might be tricky.
+They have a currency exchange at the airport and any major US bank can order rupees for you in advance of your trip.

 - Water quality